 Colors can often be limited by the material selection.
 PLA, ABS, and PET+ all come in a wide variety of color selection but more exotic materials are limited to one or two choices.

-Finishing also varies by material.
+Finishing options vary by material.
 ABS and ABS blends allow for acetone vapor finishing, which is the smoothest process we currently offer.
 Post processing generally adds 10% to your order cost.

 Step 5: Choose your infill (Optional)

-Infill refers to the amount of material that will fill in your part.
+In 3D printing, infill refers to the amount of material that will fill in your part.
 Some parts can be printed hollow, or close to it, while others require more strength and may work best at 75% infill.
-The higher the infill, the more material and time required to print, meaning the price will adjust accordingly.
+The higher the infill, the more material and time required to print, meaning the price for 3d printing will adjust accordingly.